 What is a Cranberry Moscow Mule?

-By now everyone has at least seen someone drinking out of a copper mug that's dripping condensation everywhere.
-It's a Moscow Mule, a cocktail made with just three ingredients, vodka, ginger beer, and lime juice.
-The Cranberry Moscow Mule is a fancier version of that, dressed up for the Holidays with a splash of sweet tart cranberry juice, and garnished with festive, seasonal ingredients.
-The cranberry juice makes it a natural flavor match for kicking off Thanksgiving dinner, the bright colors are perfect for the Holidays, or just any given night in the fall and winter!
+The Cranberry Moscow Mule is a more colorful version of that, dressed up for the Holidays with a splash of sweet tart cranberry juice, and garnished with festive, seasonal ingredients.
+The cranberry juice makes the cocktail a natural flavor match for kicking off Thanksgiving dinner, the bright colors are perfect for the Holidays, or just any given night in the fall and winter!

 What Ingredients You Need for Cranberry Moscow Mule